-Consultants / consultancies are invited to nominate projects with specific clients but must have the consent of their client before submitting an entry.
+Consultants / consultancies are invited to nominate projects with specific clients and must have the consent of their client before submitting an entry.
 Additionally, organisations can nominate consultants/ consultancies who have positively impacted the business.

-This award recognises small and medium organisations (SMEs) with less than 150 employees that may be working on survival and / or forging ahead in terms of growth, using the resources within their means to achieve the best for the people and the business.
+This award recognises small and medium organisations (SMEs) with less than 150 employees that use the resources within their means to achieve the best for the people and the business.

-Entries are likely to show how agility, leadership and the capabilities of people professionals, along with the skills and initiative of managers and employees, can help to achieve strong results.
+Entries are likely to show how specific initiatives, the capabilities of people professionals, leaders and managers, alongside engagement of employees, has helped to achieve strong results.

-This award will recognise the use of creativity, innovation, and appropriate solutions to address people management issues.
-Entrants in this category will demonstrate relevant HR policies and good practice, while recognising the need to be agile and adapt to the organisation's context.
-Entrants should show how people management is being embedded within the organisation and how it is sustaining the business model and improving the customer / employee experience.
+Entrants in this category will demonstrate relevant HR policies and examples of good practice that address people management challenges, while recognising the need to be agile and adapt to the organisation's context.
+Entrants will show how good people management practices and/or specific initiatives arere being embedded within the organisation to sustain the business model and improve the customer / employee experience.

-Learning and development
+Leading through learning and development